 2) Processor Speed

 3) Storage Space.

 With the aforementioned factors in mind, when it comes to music production and recording using Garageband iOS, the best choice to make would be the iPhone 11 Pro Max, with 512 GB of storage, a 2.65 GHz processor, and 4GB of RAM.

-The model numbers for this phone are the following: A2161, A2218, A2220, just to make sure you’re getting the right one.
+The model numbers for this phone (which you can grab from Amazon) are the following: A2161, A2218, A2220, just to make sure you’re getting the right one.

 Ideally, you want 16 GB of RAM, 3GHz of Processor Speed, and 4 Cores, but from what I understand, you can’t actually purchase an iPhone with specifications like this.

 As I explained in my guide all about it, RAM, or Random Access Memory, is the temporary data storage space that the computer needs, to grab ahold of information for the current task at hand, or a task in the near future.